IronCore864/leetcode/README.md

 ## Origin

 This is my LeetCode project which I started at the end of 2016.

-I continued for quite a while, stopped in the mid of 2018, hibernated for quite a long time, then rebooted at the end of 2020 but didn't keep it going for a long time
+I continued for quite a while, stopped in the mid of 2018, hibernated for quite a long time, then rebooted at the end of 2020 but didn't keep it going for a long time.
+I did around 300 commits during that period.

 ## Dir Structure